David Titterington (organ)

+David Titterington (organ)**

 He has served on many international juries including the Grand Prix de Chartres, Prix André Marchal, BBC’s Young Musician of the Year, the Grand Prix Bach de Lausanne Competition, Graz International Organ Competition, 1st International Organ Competition Basso Friuli, Italy, and in 2010 the International Organ Competitions in Dublin and Moscow.
 In 1992, he was Artistic Director and Chairman of the Jury of the European Organ Festival, and in 2002 Artistic Director of the festival ‘Splendour of the Spanish Baroque’.
 He has received several awards and honours, including Honorary Fellowship of the Royal College of Organists in 1999, an Honorary Doctorate from the Liszt Ferenc State University, Budapest in 2000, Honorary Membership of the Royal Academy of Music in 2008 and an Honorary Doctorate from the University of Huddersfield in 2010.

 Recent engagements include recitals in Victoria Hall, Geneva, Tchaikovsky Hall, Moscow, the Winspear Center in Edmonton, Canada, Neresheim Abbey in Germany and at the Krakow Organ Festival.
-Plans include recitals at the Royal Festival Hall in London and Davies Symphony Hall in San Francisco and at the Monaco International Organ Festival and the Dresden Music Festival.
+Plans include recitals at the Royal Festival Hall in London, Davies Symphony Hall in San Francisco and at the Monaco International Organ Festival and the Dresden Music Festival.

 “This year marks the 75th anniversary of the deaths of Elgar, Holst and Delius.
 The Proms’ weekend-long survey of their music opened on Saturday afternoon with David Titterington playing Elgar’s two organ sonatas, works that in some respects span and frame the composer’s career.
 Titterington separated them with the Blue Rose Variations by Peter Dickinson, born in the year of Elgar’s death.
 Where Elgar makes the organ sound like an orchestra, Dickinson, wonderfully and impudently, turns it into a jazz combo.
 You either like organ recitals or you don’t: on this occasion there was no doubt as to Titterington’s dexterity or the instrument’s remarkable potential.”
 Guardian, July 2009